-What is keylogger virus?GRIDINSOFT TEAM
+What is Keylogger?

 Again, the relation of a keylogger with malware or normal programs is a debatable thing.
 Malware almost always acts for the profit of a third party.
 Meanwhile, when someone in your family spies on you using a keylogger, it is already a data leak to a third party - your relative.
 But we used to imagine malware as a thing controlled by people in Guy Fawkes masks.
-Thus, let’s keep it being so - even though there is little to no difference at all.
+Thus, let’s keep it being so - even though there is little to no difference.

 - Interfaces where the key pressing is required will react with a significant lag;